Overview of Premier League Stadiums

 London Stadium – West Ham United

-The London Stadium is where West Ham United has played their home games ever since 2016, and the stadium can hold up to 60,000 spectators for football games.
-Interestingly, the terms of the lease dictate that this capacity can be increased depending on the sport – go figure that one!
-With that said, London Stadium has played host to games for cricket, baseball, and even high-profile rugby games too, so it’s not just football that goes down here.
+West Ham United has played its home games at the London Stadium since 2016.
+The stadium can hold up to 60,000 spectators for football games.
+Interestingly, the terms of the lease dictate that this capacity can be increased depending on the sport—go figure that one!

 Selhurst Park – Crystal Palace